ASE A6 Electrical Electronics Practice Test

 Answer D is correct.
 A short in the circuit results in too much current flow and a blown circuit protection device (fuse).
-A fuse is a type of circuit protection device that melts and burns open to protect sensitive electrical circuits from excessive current.
+A fuse is a circuit protection device that melts and burns open to protect sensitive electrical circuits from excessive current.

 - A. The brake switch.

 Answer A is wrong.
 The brake/cruise control switch deactivates the system.
 The brake pedal activated switch may not disengage the system, forcing the driver to use the switch on the column instead.